Sanfedismo: Campaign

 The Sanfedismo movement nominally acted on behalf of Ferdinand I of the Two Sicilies.
 On January 25, 1799, two days after the proclamation of the Parthenopean Republic, Ferdinand appointed Ruffo, while both were taking refuge in Palermo, Sicily, to act as his vicar-general on the Italian mainland.
 Ruffo landed in Calabria on February 7 with no money or weapons and only eight companions, but bearing a banner with the royal arms on one side and a cross on the other, also bearing the ancient slogan "In hoc signo vinces."
 It took Ruffo a month to amass a force of 17,000; mostly peasants, but also "bandits, ecclesiastics, mercenaries, looters, devotees, and assassins."

-During the campaign, Ruffo corresponded with Ferdinand's agent, Sir John Acton, updating him on the military progress of the Sanfedisti:
+During the campaign, Ruffo corresponded with Ferdinand's agent, Sir John Acton, 6th Baronet, updating him on the military progress of the Sanfedisti: